Proposed Managing Asbestos in Workplaces Compliance Code: what are the proposed changes?

 Which codes are being proposed?

-The following eight proposed codes are available for public comment in May to June 2017:
+The following eight proposed codes were available for public comment in May to June 2017:

 Following public comment, the codes will be updated to reflect feedback and WorkSafe will provide the finalised codes to the Minister for Finance, Robin Scott MP, for his approval.

-The following proposed compliance codes are still under review.
-A separate public comment period is expected to be held late in 2017 for them.
+The following proposed codes are still under review.
+A separate public comment period is expected to be held late in early 2018 for them.

 Which organisations are involved in the stakeholder reference groups?

-Ten topic-specific stakeholder reference groups consisting of employer, industry, and employee organisations, listed below, were established to support OHS Regulation Reform, including the compliance codes review.
+Ten topic-specific stakeholder reference groups consisting of employer, industry, and employee organisations, listed below, were established to support Occupational Health and Safety (OHS) Regulation Reform, including the compliance codes review.

 AiGroup - The Australian Industry Group